jennaose/rust_internship/week_5/day-26_file.md

 it uses the `use std::fs` library format to initialise file operations for handling files.

 #### Reading files
+Rust provides the File type from std::fs to open and manipulate files.
 ```rust
 use std::fs
   fn main(){